kubernetes/website/content/en/docs/contribute/advanced.md

 Responsibilities include:

 - Keep SIG Docs focused on maximizing developer happiness through excellent documentation
-- Exemplify the [community code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) and hold SIG members accountable for it
+- Exemplify the [community code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) and hold SIG members accountable to it
 - Learn and set best practices for the SIG by updating contribution guidelines
 - Schedule and run SIG meetings: weekly status updates, quarterly retro/planning sessions, and others as needed
 - Schedule and run doc sprints at KubeCon events and other conferences
-- Recruit for and advocate on behalf of SIG Docs with the {{< glossary_tooltip text= "CNCF" term_id= "cncf" >}} and its platinum partners, including Google, Oracle, Azure, IBM, and Huawei
+- Recruit for and advocate on behalf of SIG Docs with the {{< glossary_tooltip text="CNCF" term_id="cncf" >}} and its platinum partners, including Google, Oracle, Azure, IBM, and Huawei
 - Keep the SIG running smoothly

 ### Running effective meetings